How is Hepatitis transmitted?

 3. Medical work.
 People who work in the medical field are more likely to contract Hepatitis if they fail to wear the proper gear when handling blood work and other medical instruments.

 4. Tattoos.
-If the equipment used are not properly sterilized or contaminated, you could contract Hepatitis C and other diseases.
+If the equipment used is not properly sterilized or contaminated, you could contract Hepatitis C and other diseases.

 5. Vertical transmission.
 A pregnant woman who has Hepatitis C may pass the disease on to her baby.
 So, she is advised to get tested and treated right away.